-- In a bowl, stir together the yogurt, garlic, lemon juice, oregano, dill, parsley, onion powder, and salt.
-Set aside.
+- Tzatziki: In a small bowl, stir together the yogurt, garlic, lemon juice, oregano, dill, parsley, onion powder, and salt.
+Taste test for salt and herb levels then set aside.

-- Over medium heat, add olive oil to skillet.
-When warm, add red onion and let sit without stirring for 3-4 minutes until the slices begin to turn golden brown.
-Stir and continue to caramelize for an additional 2-4 minutes.
+- Caramelized Onions: Heat 1 TBSP olive oil in a skillet over medium heat; add red onion slices and let sit without stirring for 3-4 minutes.
+Stir and continue to cook for an additional 2-4 minutes.

 Disclaimer: The nutritional information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.